 “When did she tell you this,” I ask, grabbing some towels, way too many in all actuality.

-Random girl looks at me again so I step away from the sink so that she cautiously step forward to wash her hands.
+Random girl has been watching me warily, so I step away from the sink, giving her plenty of personal space so that can wash her hands.

 “Like, a week ago.”